Emilia (Sítio do Picapau Amarelo)

 Emília, also known as the Marchioness of Rabicó or Emília, A Boneca Gente ("The Human Doll") is a fictional character and a titular of the Sítio do Picapau Amarelo series of fantasy novels written by Brazilian author Monteiro Lobato.
-A doll with a rough, antagonistic personality and an independent, anarchist behaviour, Emília is Lobato's most popular creation alongside Jeca Tatu and, according to studies and analyses of his work, she is his personification in the stories and that, towards the character, Lobato expresses his own ideas.
-Even though, Lobato has stated that Emília is "sometimes so independent that neither I, nor her father, succeed in controlling her".

-Since 1951, Emília has been adapted to stage plays, theatrical films and television series, portrayed by several actresses (eleven altogether) throughout the decades in Brazil.
+A rag doll with a rough, antagonistic personality and an independent, anarchist behaviour, Emília is Lobato's most popular creation alongside Jeca Tatu.
+According to studies and analyses of Lobato's work, she is his personification in the stories and, through the character, he expressed his own ideas.
+Even though Lobato has stated that Emília is "sometimes so independent that neither I, nor her father, succeed in controlling her".
+Since 1951, Emília has been adapted to stage plays, theatrical films and television series, being portrayed by several actresses (eleven altogether) since its creation.

 History

 Emília is a rag doll described as "clumsy" or "ugly", resembling a "witch" that was handmade by Aunt Nastácia, the ranch's cook, for the little girl Lúcia, also known as "Little Nose".
 Some day, while at the creek of a nearby stream, Lucia fell asleep and was supposedly (as the narrative initially suggests the girl could be dreaming) awaken by a tiny fish and his friend, a cockchafer, while they talked to each other on her upturned nose.
 The two of them were flung afar after Lúcia sneezed because of their presence.
 Thinking that Lúcia was a monster, the bug left, but the fish (dressed in suit and tie), stood, and introduced himself as the Scaly Prince from the Clear Waters Kingdom.
 Lúcia introduced herself and a still inanimate Emília, and both were invited to visit the Prince's underwater kingdom.
-Lúcia then discovered that the stream was a portal to a woundrous place full of other talking fishes and insects.
+Lúcia then discovered that the stream was a portal to a wondrous place full of other talking fishes and insects.
 As the frog guard, Major Sticky, was found sleeping at the Palace's gateway, the Prince suggested Lúcia to dress him with Emília's skirt, and obligated him to eat several sea rocks as a punishment for sleeping while working.
 At the dinner, Lúcia first met Doctor Snail, and complained about Emília's current situation.
 The Doctor then medicated the doll with a dose of his pills (the same Major Sticky later accidentally ingested, mistaking them with sea rocks), and Emília suddenly started talking, and would never stop henceforth.
 She immediately nominated herself as the "Marchioness of Rabicó", the "Countess of Three Tiny Stars".
 Lúcia then was forced to go back to surface as Aunt Nastácia screamed loud enough to shake the bottom of the sea.

 Lúcia arrived home surprising her tender grandmother, Mrs. Benta, and scaring Aunt Nastácia, with her brand-new, talkative and living Emília.
 Later, Emília met Lúcia's cousin that arrived from town, Pedrinho.